18F/css-style-guide/css-styleguide.md

 <a name="architecture"></a>
 ## Architecture
-A site's architecture should be based on it's goals and purposes.
+A site's architecture should be based on its goals and purposes.
 This means the guidance here should be adapted to different sites and situations.

 ### Modular/component architecture
-In the modular or component architecture every page is broken into a series of modular components.
+When using a modular or component architecture, every page is broken into a series of modular components.
 There are two sets of these components: ```components``` and ```modules```.
 Components are very basic structure elements such as buttons, blurbs, navs, and positioning structures like insets, island, enclosure.
-From here, modules are build with these components.
-The architecture also attempts to keep the specificity trend in a curve upwards as you move down in the file.
+From here, modules are built with these components.
+This architecture also attempts to keep the specificity trend in an upwards curve as you move down in the file (more on this to come).

 - Start with an elements file for all tag rules (a, h1-h5, p, *, html, body).
-- Create component files for each structural element, such as buttons, navs, etc. These are mainly classed based and use BEM or another naming scheme.
+- Create component files for each structural element, such as buttons, navs, etc. These are mainly class-based and use BEM or another naming scheme.
 - Create more specific structure with modules.
 For instance, if the logo image and text needs very specific treatment, use a module.
-	- Build modules from components, through mixins, extend and html.
+	- Build modules from components through mixins, extends and HTML.
-	- Modules can have higher specificity, its fine to use deeper nesting.
+	- Modules can have higher specificity, it’s fine to use deeper nesting.
-- Have an overrides file or folder which are global rules that are meant to override components and modules.
+- Have an overrides file or folder comprised of global rules that are meant to override components and modules.
 	- These can be generic utilities.
-	- A good thing to put here are breakpoint specific rules.
-Such as hiding something at small breakpoints.
+	- A good thing to put here are breakpoint-specific rules, such as hiding something at small breakpoints.

 #### File structure
 ```sh